NaluKit/nalu/etc/wiki/04 Nalu Processor Plugins.md

    provider.initialize(this);
 ```

 **Nalu will use the simple name of the class and add the string 'SelectorProviderImpl'.
-In case you want to set a provider for a class which is called 'contentCompoent', the genereated provider wil be named: 'ContentComponentSelectorProviderImpl'!**
+In case you want to set a provider for a class which is called 'contentComponent', the generated provider will be named: 'ContentComponentSelectorProviderImpl'!**

 In case you are not sure, what's the name of the generated class is, take a look at 'target/generated-sources/annotations'.